ruggeri/tech-notes/randos/physics/endothermic-and-exothermic-reactions.md

 original reactants?
 Because then they would have the same kinetic energy afterwards, and be torn apart again.

 I believe this describes the melting of solid ice to liquid water.
-Kinetic energy is transfered to the ice, shaking the H2O molecules out of the ice latice.
-They cannot stably remain in the latice without wandering off.
-The ice cannot simply reform, because the H2O molecules have too much heat to stay in the latice stably.
+Kinetic energy is transferred to the ice, shaking the H2O molecules out of the ice lattice.
+They cannot stably remain in the lattice without wandering off.
+The ice cannot simply reform, because the H2O molecules have too much heat to stay in the lattice stably.

 ## Entropy vs Exo/Endothermic

 We typically presume that exothermic reactions will "spontaneously" occur.
 Of course, we saw that this isn't necessarily true without some input energy to start the reaction.
-But why would endothermic reactions ever occur?
+But why would endothermic reactions _ever_ occur?

 Imagine ice melting.
 Why did it do that?
-For the system (the ice) to run the process (melt), energy had to be transfered from the surroundings (the universe) to the system (the ice).
+For the system (the ice) to run the process (melt), energy had to be transferred from the surroundings (the universe) to the system (the ice).
 But isn't that unfavorable?

 But energy transfer cannot be the whole story of whether something will spontaneously occur or not.
 If we reverse our conception of "the system" and "the surroundings," it will flip whether we see an endothermic or an exothermic process taking place.
-This shows that we need to know something about the system *and* the surroundings.
+This shows that we need to know something about the system _and_ the surroundings.

 Ice in a hot universe will spontaneously melt, even though this is an endothermic process.
 Whereas water in a cold universe will want to freeze (an exothermic process).
-The fact that heat is transfered in one direction or another is not enough to say which process will occur.
+The fact that heat is transferred in one direction or another is not enough to say which process will occur.

 The answer is to inquire whether total **entropy** (both of the system and of the surroundings) is increased or decreased.
 Entropy is always non-decreasing.
-When total entropy change is zero, the process is reversable.
-When entropy change is positive, the process is irreversable and in fact spontaneous.
+When total entropy change is zero, the process is reversible.
+When entropy change is positive, the process is irreversible and in fact spontaneous.

-The second law of thermodynamics (that entropy is always increasing) outlaws many things that would *not* violate conservation of energy.
+The second law of thermodynamics (that entropy is always increasing) outlaws many things that would _not_ violate conservation of energy.

 In particular, the second law forbids that, all else equal, heat never flows from a cold region to a hot region.
-A simpler example: two ideal gases mix together, not because that is energetically prefered, but simply because processes that increase entropy are spontaneously preferred.
+A simpler example: two ideal gases mix together, not because that is energetically preferred, but simply because processes that increase entropy are spontaneously preferred.
 Note also that in this gas scenario, the temperature of the gases is not relevant in order for the mixing to take place.